lcpsychadmin/ConversionCentral/docs/azure-container-apps.md

 ## 8. Local development

 No changes are required locally.
-Continue using `docker compose up` with the bundled Postgres and SQL Server containers.
-The new environment variables (`FRONTEND_ORIGINS`, Azure connection strings) only apply to the cloud deployment.
+Continue using `docker compose up` to start the Postgres-backed API and the frontend.
+Configure Databricks credentials through environment variables (`DATABRICKS_HOST`, `DATABRICKS_HTTP_PATH`, `DATABRICKS_TOKEN`, etc.) when you want to test warehouse integrations from your local environment.

 ## 9. Cleanup